ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/cat/form-cat.rst

 Custom Fields
 -------------

-Any :doc:`custom category fields <field/index>` that exist for this category group will be included in the form.
+Any :doc:`custom category fields <tab-fields>` that exist for this category group will be included in the form.